Converting from an RPM-based Linux distribution to RHEL

 Chapter 2.
 Preparing for a RHEL conversion

-This procedure describes the steps that are necessary before performing the conversion from CentOS Linux to Red Hat Enterprise Linux (RHEL).
+This procedure describes the steps that are necessary before performing the conversion from CentOS Linux or Oracle Linux to Red Hat Enterprise Linux (RHEL).

 - You have verified that your system is supported for conversion to RHEL.
 See Supported conversion paths for more information.